slatedocs/slate/source/includes/_payouts.md

 reference                 | Deprecated, use details.reference instead     | Text
-rate                      | Exchange rate value                           | Decimal created                   | Timestamp when transfer was created | Timestamp business                  | Your business profile id                     | transferRequest           | Not used   | Integer details.reference         | Payment reference text        | Text
-hasActiveIssues           | Are there any pending issues which stop executing the transfer?  | Boolean
+rate                      | Exchange rate value                           | Decimal created                   | Timestamp when transfer was created | Timestamp business                  | Your business profile id                     | Integer transferRequest           | Not used   | Integer details.reference         | Payment reference text        | Text hasActiveIssues           | Are there any pending issues which stop executing the transfer?  | Boolean